gmdfalk/demimove/README.md

 Features i'd like to include when i get time to work on this again:
 * A status tab that shows errors, warnings and general status information.
 * A history tab that stores and displays all commited rename operations and allows reversing them.
-* Metatags for Audio, Video and Image files
+* A metatags tab to allow mass renaming of audio, video and image metatags.
-* Make the CLI functional.
+* Making the CLI functional.
-* Replace os.walk with QDirIterator to possibly gain lots of speed.
+* Replacing os.walk with QDirIterator to possibly gain lots of speed.

 #### Known Bugs
 * Trying to access mounted but unavailable samba/nfs shares will freeze the program.
 I don't think this is something i can fix.
 Restart required.